numfocus/gsoc/CONTRIBUTING-students.md

 communication skills are an important part of GSoC since a student and mentor can rarely meet in person.

+When we evaluate an application we use the following point system to get a baseline comparison of students.
+We are listing those points to help you successfully apply and not missing an obvious point.
+You can always do more, but please check those points.
+We will be fair, we promise.
+You can always ask us and we will help you.

+- 5pts Communicated with us org mentors ?
+- 5pts Communicated with the community ?
+- 5pts Do you reference projects you coded WITH links to repos or provided code?
+- 5pts Do you provide all demanded ways of contact (email, skype, mobile/phone, and twitter, chat and/or tumblr if available)
+- 3pts Do you add a preliminary project plan (before, during, after GSOC)?
+- 3pts Do you state which project you are applying for and why you think you can do that?
+- 3pts Do you have time for GSOC?
+This is a paid job!
+State that you have time in your motivation letter, and list other commitments!
+- 1pts Added a link to ALL your application files to a cloud hoster like github or dropbox? (easy points! 😉 )
+- 0pts Be honest!
+Only universal Karma points. 🙂
+- 5pts Did you do push code to the existing code?
+Or did a bugfix?
+- 5pts Communication until accepted students are announced.

 ### During the summer

 *The items here are a requirement for students during the summer*